Diagnosis

 What you can do

-- Write down signs or symptoms you've noticed in your child, and for how long they've been occurring.
+- Write down symptoms you've seen in your child, and when they began.

 - Bring baby books and other records of your child's development to the appointment.
-Photographs and video recordings can be helpful.
+Photos and video recordings can be helpful.

-- List your child's key medical information, including other conditions for which your child is being treated, and the names of medications, vitamins or supplements that they take.
+- List your child's key medical information, including other conditions for which your child is being treated.
+List the names of medicines, vitamins or supplements your child takes, including doses.

 - Ask a family member or friend to join you for your child's appointment.
-If your child's doctor mentions the possibility of a developmental disorder, you may have great difficulty focusing on anything the doctor says next.
-Take someone along who can offer emotional support and can help you remember the information.
+Someone who's with you can offer support and help you remember the information you're given.

-- What is likely causing my child's signs and symptoms?
+- What is likely causing my child's symptoms?

 - What tests does my child need?